Benin Country Summary

 ---|---|

-Benin has established laws to combat corruption and has made some progress, but challenges remain in effectively addressing the issue.
-The High Commission on Prevention of Corruption (HCPC) leads efforts against corruption, with the authority to refer cases to court, while the State Audit Office also plays a role in identifying corruption in the public sector.
-Despite legal frameworks against bribery, enforcement is inconsistent, and foreign companies report concerns about biased procurement processes and unfair treatment.
+Benin has established laws to combat corruption and has made progress in addressing common corruption issues, although challenges remain.
+The Haut-Commissariat a la Prevention de la Corruption (HCPC) leads efforts against corruption, with the authority to refer cases to court, while the State Audit Office also plays a role in identifying corruption in the public sector.
+Despite the legal framework, enforcement of anti-bribery laws is inconsistent, and foreign companies have raised concerns about biased procurement processes.

 Economy